Step far beyond the boundaries of a traditional classroom by studying abroad with SIT in Europe.

 - Conflict transformation and human rights.

 Witness the impact of conflict and its aftermath in southeast Europe.
 Meet groups promoting nonviolent activism, alternative cultural centers, and minority rights.
-Experience how Northern Ireland is rebuilding its civil society and moving toward more inclusive political processes after years of sectarianism and political violence.

 - Public health systems and development policy.